open-keychain/open-keychain/README.md

 Select everything for the newest SDK Platform (API-Level 19)
 3. Export ANDROID_HOME pointing to your Android SDK
 4. Execute ``./gradlew build``
-5. You can install the app with ``adb install -r OpenPGP-Keychain/build/apk/OpenPGP-Keychain-debug-unaligned.apk``
+5. You can install the app with ``adb install -r OpenKeychain/build/apk/OpenKeychain-debug-unaligned.apk``

 ### Build API Demo with Gradle

 1. Follow 1-3 from above
-2. Change to API Demo directory ``cd OpenPGP-Keychain-API``
+2. Change to API Demo directory ``cd OpenKeychain-API``
 3. Execute ``./gradlew build``

 ### Development with Android Studio